GitLab Runner: Cache adapter could not be initialized: missing S3 configuration

 Shared = true

-With GitLab Runner 11.3.0, the configuration parameters related to S3 were moved to a dedicated [runners.cache.s3] section.
-The old format of the configuration with S3 configured directly in [runners.cache] was deprecated with GitLab Runner 11.3.0.
-With GitLab Runner 12.0.0 the old configuration syntax was removed and is no longer supported.
+Since GitLab Runner 11.3.0, S3-related configuration parameters were moved to a dedicated [runners.cache.s3] section.
+The old syntax with S3 configured directly under [runners.cache] was deprecated in 11.3.0 and removed in 12.0.0.

 [[runners]]